 When using the plug-in floppy disk drive externally, the plug-in module bay can be used by another plug-in module-such as a CD-ROM drive, a Zip drive, or a secondary battery.

-• Connect the external floppy disk drive cable (optional accessory, HP F1380A) to the OmniBook parallel port.
+• Connect the external floppy disk drive cable to the OmniBook parallel port.